Kenneth P. Green Sr.’s Photographs of the 1960s and 70s.

 The branch operated as a community center, offering members religious training, recreational activities, counseling, vocational training, and music and art programs.

-By 1938 the Linden St. Y had a membership of over 750.
+By 1938, the Linden St. Y had a membership of over 750.

-For almost 25 years, the Linden Branch existed as a segregated facility.
-Following a national policy change in 1944, the board of the Oakland Y.W.C.A. integrated the Linden Street Y.
+For almost 25 years, the Linden Branch was a segregated facility.
+In 1944, following a national policy change, the Oakland YWCA board integrated the Linden Street Y.

 “to make its program available to all women and girls irrespective of race, creed or color”

-The name was changed to West Oakland CenterY.W.C.A.
+The name was changed to West Oakland CenterYWCA.

 Linden Street was described as ” a two-story framed building with four club rooms, a reception hall, office for the business and industrial sections, and two rooms rented to accommodate working girls.”